whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 **Privileged Containers**

 A privileged container is a container that has elevated privileges, which allows it to perform more actions than in a restricted environment.
 When a container is in privileged mode, it has the potential to gain the same access to the host system processes.
-A container in privileged mode can access mount host system resources, manage kernel resources, etc. Therefore, using privileged containers only when necessary is essential.
+A container in privileged mode can access mount host system resources, manage kernel resources, etc. This means that it is essential to only run privileged containers on specific hosts.

 **Analogy of Privileged Containers**